rajeshrinet/pystokes-misc/gallery/pystokes_research_summary.md

 ## Flow-induced phase separation
 Reference: [S Thutupalli, D Geyer, R Singh, R Adhikari, H Stone Proceedings of the National Academy of Sciences 115, 5403 (2018)](https://www.pnas.org/content/115/21/5403.short)

+Active particles, including swimming microorganisms, autophoretic colloids, and droplets, are known to self-organize into ordered structures at fluid–solid boundaries.
+The entrainment of particles in the attractive parts of their spontaneous flows has been postulated as a possible mechanism underlying this phenomenon.
+Here, combining experiments, theory, and numerical simulations, we demonstrate the validity of this flow-induced ordering mechanism in a suspension of active emulsion droplets.
+We show that the mechanism can be controlled, with a variety of resultant ordered structures, by simply altering hydrodynamic boundary conditions.
+Thus, for flow in Hele–Shaw cells, metastable lines or stable traveling bands can be obtained by varying the cell height.
+Similarly, for flow bounded by a plane, dynamic crystallites are formed.
+At a no-slip wall, the crystallites are characterized by a continuous out-of-plane flux of particles that circulate and re-enter at the crystallite edges, thereby stabilizing them.
+At an interface where the tangential stress vanishes, the crystallites are strictly 2D, with no out-of-plane flux.
+We rationalize these experimental results by calculating, in each case, the slow viscous flow produced by the droplets and the long-ranged, many-body active forces and torques between them.
+The results of numerical simulations of motion under the action of the active forces and torques are in excellent agreement with experiments.
+Our work elucidates the mechanism of flow-induced phase separation in active fluids, particularly active colloidal suspensions, and demonstrates its control by boundaries, suggesting routes to geometric and topological phenomena in an active matter.

 ### Plane surface